OHDSI/Hecate/README.md

 ```

 ### API Backend (hecate-api)

 ```bash
 cd api
 cargo run
 ```

 ### Autocomplete Service (autocomplete)

 ```bash
 cd autocomplete
 cargo run
 ```

+## MCP Server

+An MCP (Model Context Protocol) server is available for integration with MCP-compatible tools.
+See
+the [mcp/README.md](./mcp/README.md) for more details.

 ## Tech

 The application uses:

 - **Frontend**: React 19 with TypeScript and Vite
 - **Backend**: Rust components with Actix
 - **Database**: PostgreSQL for vocabulary